pablovela5620/CarND-Traffic-Sign-Classifier-Project/README.md

     very well on classifying other images such as german traffic signs
 * How does the final model's accuracy on the validation and test set provide evidence that the model is working well?

-with a 95.3% validation set and 93.6% test set accuracy I believe this provides solid evidence that the model performs well
+    The model had a 95.3% validation set and 93.6% test set accuracy I believe this provides solid evidence that the model performs well

 ###Test a Model on New Images